diiiefiend/repostrepo/readme.md

 ### To Do
 - [ ] Allow subscribing to subs
+- [ ] Sorting posts by hotness as opposed to just newest
+- [ ] Messaging users
 - [ ] Pretty URLs
 - [ ] Allow users to set profile pics using paperclip
 - [ ] Search